kyrcha/kyrcha.info/src/pages/resources/_exercise_nutrition.md

 Also a disclaimer.
 I am not a professional medical care or fitness provider or anything of that short.
 These resources are what I read, listen to, watch, follow, study and use for my personal exercise and nutritional needs.

-### My created resources
+### Handpicked resources

-Most of the things I've read, planning to read, use or would like to have can be found in this amazon store.
+ToDo: Most of the things I've read, planning to read, use or would like to have can be found below: todo.

-<iframe src="http://astore.amazon.com/sotarefs-20" width="90%" height="600" frameborder="0" scrolling="no"/></iframe>

 ### Books (and eBooks)